 What is BREEAM?

-BREEAM stands for "Building Research Establishment Environmental Assessment Method" and is a certification system for sustainable buildings that was developed in the UK.
+BREEAM stands for „Building Research Establishment Environmental Assessment Method“ and is a certification system for sustainable buildings that was developed in the United Kingdom.

 What are the objectives of LEED and BREEAM?

-The aims of LEED and BREEAM are to promote sustainable construction and reduce the environmental impact of buildings by assessing and Certification sustainable building practices.
+The objectives of LEED and BREEAM are to promote sustainable construction and reduce the environmental impact of buildings by assessing and Certification sustainable building practices.

 How are buildings certified according to LEED and BREEAM?

-Buildings are assessed according to LEED and BREEAM on the basis of a series of criteria that take into account aspects such as energy efficiency, water consumption, materials, interior quality and location.
-Depending on the fulfilment of the criteria, buildings are awarded a specific certification level.
+Buildings are assessed according to LEED and BREEAM based on a set of criteria that take into account aspects such as energy efficiency, water consumption, materials, indoor air quality and location.
+Depending on how well they meet the criteria, buildings are awarded a specific certification level.

 What are the differences between LEED and BREEAM?

-LEED and BREEAM-certified buildings have proven to have lower operating costs, better indoor quality and a lower environmental impact compared to conventional buildings.
+LEED and BREEAM-certified buildings have proven to have lower operating costs, better indoor quality and a lower environmental impact on the environment.
+Comparison to conventional buildings.
 They can also create a positive image for owners and users.